 Blossom is the chapter-run student publication and podcast.
 Each institution operates their own Blossom, and each Blossom is integral to the success of the chapter.
 Blossom writers are tasked with writing “Briefs” and “Perspective(s)” that help students prepare for IDEAL’s on-campus programming.
 They also have the freedom to explore there own opinions and publish thought-provoking commentary!
 Find your school’s Blossom on the campus homepages below!

-Based on a unique model that unites a brief period of background information, critical periodical examination, and engaging and thought provoking discourse, the INFO is the core of the IDEAL CAMPUS project.
+Based on a unique model that includes a presentation with background information, a deep investigation into relevant literature, and engaging and thought provoking discussion, the INFO is the core of the IDEAL CAMPUS project.

 In addition to the student-operated INFO, chapters also host professors, invite off-campus speakers, hold debates, and help run primary, presidential, congressional, and local election programming.

 In upholding the values and the spirit of the IDEAL vision, each chapter has a civic responsibility to their larger community.
 While some chapters take on a different project each year--working with a local food kitchen, or volunteering at a local school--others host long-term projects like Hear&Now, run by our Johns Hopkins Chapter.
 The operating directive for every COMMUNITY program is simple: work with a local community leader, listen first, and ask “how we can do what we do best in a way that helps you?”

 If you are looking for information about a chapter near you, click the chapter below for pictures, full schedules of on-campus events, and more!